Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 Yes.
 There are companies that are in and around what TriumphPay is setting out to do that we are always in various forms of dialogue with.
-But any M&A for us has to be accretive or have to move us to -- not accretive necessarily from a short-term earnings perspective, but it has to advance the cause of the TriumphPay network becoming a ubiquitous payments network for trucking.
+But any M&A for us has to be accretive or have to move us to -- not accretive necessarily from a short-term earnings perspective but it has to advance the cause of the TriumphPay network becoming a ubiquitous payments network for trucking.
 If it doesn't fit that, it's not on the table.

 Brady Gailey